-What Is a Thematic ETF?
+What’s a Thematic ETF?

-Why Would Someone Want to Invest in Thematic ETFs?
+Why Invest in Thematic ETFs?

-Pros of Thematic ETFs
+Pros of Investing In Thematic ETFs

 There can be benefits to investing in thematic ETFs: